fadoss/umaudemc/README.md

 and maximum probabilities.
 The `strategy` method may produce a DTMC if all nondeterministic options have been quantified, an MDP if nondeterministic choices precede quantified ones between rewrites, and fails with an error message otherwise.
+Continous-time Markov chains (CTMC) can also be produced by prepending the assignment method name with `ctmc-`.
+In this case, weights are interpreted as firing rates instead of unnormalized probabilities, which provide the dicrete model of a notion of time.

 ### Statistical model checking